Mjz86/c_colon/README.md

 this set grows linearly until the registers load is too high , then for these registers , the caller stores them to stack and pops back after return from calle, this makes sure there is minimal stack usage,

 ( because the register assigner is used after the main optimization passes and in the linker, any recursive graph can be known to store the registers in stack)

-however because dynamic/external calls don't have the luxury of known assembly, so ,

-every register might be used , so , the intermediate registers need storing before the dynamic call and re storing afterwards, just like how the call and ret instructions work via stack push and jumps, or how the c++ async resume and suspend is defined via jumps, this is just more explicit, because we have no control over what call instruction saves but we do for ret.
+however because fastdyncallee dynamic/external calls don't have the luxury of known assembly, so , every register might be used , so , the intermediate registers need storing before the fastdyncallee dynamic call and re storing afterwards, just like how the call and ret instructions work via stack push and jumps, or how the c++ async resume and suspend is defined via jumps, this is just more explicit, because we have no control over what call instruction saves but we do for ret.

 there are also 2 return paths ,